MohammadTarek96/Pigdicegame/README.md

 This game was developed in a TDD enviroment.
 ----------------------------------------------------------------------------------
-The next will be a list of commands to run the game in the terminal, how to install the requiermnts to run the project development enviroment, unittest the code, generate documentation, generate UML diagrams, and metrics.
+The next will be a list of commands to run the game in the terminal, how to install the requiermnts to run the project development enviroment, unittest the code, generate documentation, generate UML diagrams, for more look into the makefile!

 Get going and Run the game
 --------------------------